-Forecasting changes in stock prices may be possible with the help of brain activity in regions associated with how people feel before making investment choices.
-Scientists could accurately forecast market price changes based on the average brain activity among a group but failed when using only prior stock trends or people’s investment choices, according to new research published today (March 8, 2021) in JNeurosci.
+Forecasting stock price movements may be possible with the help of brain activity in regions associated with how people feel before making investment choices.
+Researchers could accurately forecast market price changes based on the average brain activity among a group but failed when using only prior stock trends or people’s investment choices, according to a new study published today (March 8, 2021) in JNeurosci.

 Participants examined real stock price trends from 2015 as they decided if they wanted to buy or sell the displayed stocks.
 During the task, the researchers used fMRI to measure activity in the nucleus accumbens and anterior insula, areas involved in seeking reward and avoiding risk, respectively.
 Using the group’s average brain activity in these regions, the researchers could forecast how a stock would behave.
 Increased nucleus accumbens activity forecast when a stock’s price would increase the next day, while increased anterior insula activity forecast when it would flip or change direction.
 Prior stock market trends and the participants’ own investing choices could not forecast stock price dynamics.